adoble/adr-j/README.md

 A Java based command-line tool for working with [Architecture Decision Records][ADRs] (ADRs).
 More information about what ADRs are and why to use them can be found in this [article](https://adr.github.io/).

 ADR-J is based on the [script based tools from Nat Pryce](https://github.com/npryce/adr-tools).
+It has been extended so that custom ADR templates can be created.

 # Quick Start